walmartlabs/stylus-loader/README.md

 branches or with `$variable` interpolation in the path. `stylus-loader` does not support these and sometimes emits confusing error messages as a result.

-This is possible because there is no static analysis step to find imports like there is in `stylus-loader`.
-The Stylus renderer is invoked, and when any "missing" imports are encountered, they are resolved before trying again from the beginning.
-This sounds like it would be slow, but in practice it's not noticeable for the applications we've tested, and has the benefit of correctness.
+This is possible because the static import analysis step in `stylus-relative-loader` exists purely to increase performance, and is not a requirement for import resolution like it is in `stylus-loader`.
+Our general strategy is to invoke the Stylus renderer, and when any "unresolved" imports are encountered, we stop rendering, resolved any queued up imports, then try rendering again from the beginning.
+This makes `stylus-relative-loader` slower than `stylus-loader` if you have many dynamic imports, but has the benefit of correctness.
 Be careful if you have Stylus plugins with expensive side-effects.

 ### Status of this fork